ethereum/ethereum-org-website/docs/enterprise/index.md

 # Enterprise Resources

-<div class="featured">Guides, articles, and tools for delivering both public and private chain Ethereum for enterprise.</div>
+<div class="featured">Guides, articles, and tools for delivering both public and private Ethereum blockchains for enterprise.</div>

 ## Why Enterprise Ethereum?
 Why should businesses care about Enterprise Ethereum?